jness/monotool/README.md

 $ source ~/virtualenv/monotool/bin/activate
 ```

-## Update vagrant box using salt-call
+## Update monotool on vagrant box using salt-call

 If you are using the **BigRentz vagrant box**,
 you can update from inside the vagrant linux